idlip/idlip.github.io/content/about/_index.md

 -   I also believe in:

-> you have to prepare for the worst, to give our your best
+> you have to prepare for the worst, to give out your best

 -   Currently, an Post Graduate Student in Bio-informatics.